Tintia

 There are also people with skin diseases that can be affected by the sun such as lupus.

-They are in need of great protection from the UV rays and thus cannot afford to be exposed to sun rays for a long period of time.
+They need great protection from the UV rays and thus cannot afford to be exposed to sun rays for a long time.

 The law allows for the two front windows a darker percentage than 25 for people with certain medical conditions but they will need to have a medical exemption.